basecamp/api/sections/authentication.md

 ### On authenticating users via OAuth

 **We don't recommend using the OAuth API to authenticate users in third party services**.
-For example, to implement a button *"Login with Basecamp"* similar to others like *"Login with Google"* or *"Login with Github"*.
+For example, to implement a button *"Login with Basecamp"* similar to others like *"Login with Google"* or *"Login with GitHub"*.
 The reason is that we don't verify email addresses.
 As a result, an attacker could gain access to these services using email addresses they don't own.

 Who am I?
 ---------